3 Reasons Why Video Games Are Underestimated In Language Learning

 While repeating a certain level or task within a game, a player will come across the same unknown words or phrases many times, thereby strengthening the new material.
 Also, since the player’s response in the game correlates with tangible actions, the “novel word or phrase will be associated with the correct action through conditioning” (UNC), similar to the way infants learn their first language.

-Pro-Tip For Gamers: If you’re using Steam, you can download additional language packs for free, simply by clicking on a game’s properties in the Steam client and choosing your language.
+If you’re using Steam, you can download additional language packs for free, simply by clicking on a game’s properties in the Steam client and choosing your language.
 While browsing games in steam, make sure to check if the supported languages (screenshot) come with full audio.
+Here’s a quick guide and overview of some of Steam games with full German support, for example.